Last updated on: May 17, 2024

 Moving expenses

-Since the 2017 TCJA (Tax Cut and Jobs Act), only active-duty military members can deduct moving expenses.
-If you are on active duty, you can claim a moving deduction from your taxable income and include it as an attachment to your Form 1040 on your Form 3903.
-The relocation must be the result of a military order and must be a permanent relocation, or you must be a member of a protected area, that is servicing more than 100 miles from your home.
+Since the 2017 TCJA (Tax Cut and Jobs Act), only active-duty military members using their privately owned vehicle (POV) can deduct moving expenses.
+If you are on active duty, you can claim a moving deduction from your taxable income on your Form 3903 and include it as an attachment to your Form 1040.
+The relocation must be the result of a military order and must be a permanent change os station (PCS), or you must be a member of a protected area, that is servicing more than 100 miles from your home.
 In these cases, you can deduct unreimbursed moving expenses for you, your spouse, and your dependents.

 Tax Cuts and Jobs Act of 2017 temporarily abolished various personal itemized deductions until December 31, 2025, prohibiting taxpayers from claiming deductions for unpaid employee travel expenses.
 Previously, various personal deductions of over 2% of Adjusted Gross Income (AGI) had been deductible.